WHAT TO EXPECT

 Lead teachers are verified members of our church and have been attending for at least 6 months before taking on that role.

 During the current health crisis, we want to be mindful above everything else the priorities of Romans 15:5-6, "...to live in... harmony with one another... that together (we) may with one voice glorify the God and Father of our Lord Jesus Christ."
 We understand that there are a variety of opinions on face masks and other measures, and if we are not careful conversations can quickly become controversial and divisive.

 Our approach seeks to balance out the different approaches with deference and humility to each other.
 It may not be perfect, but it is what we believe best helps us maintain unity within our fellowship.
-We are providing Socially Distanced Seating Sections where rows are spaced out and those seated are asked to wear face masks to show appropriate concern and consideration for each other.
-We see these steps as guidelines, and generally do not take active measures to enforce them, asking you instead to take personal responsibility to exercise care for others and put their interests over your own.
+We are providing a Socially Distanced Seating Section in the auditorium where rows are spaced out and those seated are asked to wear face masks to show appropriate concern and consideration for each other.
+We generally do not take active measures to enforce masks, asking you instead to take personal responsibility to exercise care for others and put their interests over your own.
+Those who wish to wear masks are free to do so free of judgement or criticism.

 Thank you for your consideration!